Blessing of dimension in Bayesian inference on covariance matrices: Simulation Results

 \subsection{Frequentist Coverage}

 As described earlier, for each $(n,p)$, we first consider $100$ randomly chosen variables and hold them fixed across $R=100$ replicates of the data.
-Next, we obtain the average coverage and interval width of $95\%$ posterior/pseudo-posterior credible intervals corresponding to the relevant $100 \times 100$ submatrix of $\Psi_0$.
-For all the simulation instances, we construct the entries $b_{uv}$ as described in Section \ref{subsec:cov_correction}, and then proceed to set the coverage-correction factor $\rho$ to be the average of $\{ b_{uv}: 1 \leq u \leq v \leq p\}$ for coverage-correction.
-The results, provided in Table \ref{tab:coverage}, suggest that CC-FABLE provides superior entrywise coverage when compared to MGSP, with comparable interval width.
-In all the cases, the average coverage of entrywise intervals obtained from MGSP falls short of the nominal value $0.95$, while CC-FABLE meets the nominal coverage.
-Furthermore, the average entrywise coverage obtained from MGSP decreases when the number of dimensions increases for a fixed sample size, while the results of CC-FABLE are not affected.
+Next, we obtain the average coverage and interval width of $95\%$ posterior credible intervals corresponding to the relevant $100 \times 100$ submatrix of $\Psi_0$.
+For all the simulation instances, we set the coverage-correction factor $\rho$ as recommended in Section \ref{subsec:cov_correction}.
+The results, provided in Table \ref{tab:coverage}, suggest that FABLE provides superior entrywise coverage when compared to MGSP, with comparable interval width.
+In all the cases, the average coverage of entrywise intervals obtained from MGSP falls short of the nominal value $0.95$, while FABLE meets the nominal coverage.
+Furthermore, the average entrywise coverage obtained from MGSP decreases when the number of dimensions increases for a fixed sample size, while the results of FABLE are not affected.